 The academic achievement gap between students from lower- and higher-income families has grown by 40 percent in 30 years.
 Research suggests that unequal access to opportunity is one reason for this disparity.
 For example, low-income students lose more than two months of educational progress over the summer months, while middle-income students make slight gains.
 In fact, this loss makes up about 67 percent of the achievement gap in reading among ninth graders.
-More generally, higher income families often have more access to the tutors, mentors, homework help, and enrichments that provide their children with the extra time and attention they need to build and hone their skills toward school, college and career success.
-Ensuring that all students, regardless of family income, have access to academic, artistic, social and other types of enrichment should be a top national priority.
+More generally, higher-income families often have more access to the tutors, mentors, homework help, and enrichments that provide their children with the extra time and attention they need to build and hone their skills toward school, college and career success.
+Ensuring that all students, regardless of family income, have access to enrichment should be a top national priority.

-Consistent participantion in high-quality afterschool programs can help eliminate the achievement gap.
+Consistent participation in high-quality afterschool programs can help eliminate the achievement gap.